 While primarily a litigation clinic, students may, from time to time, handle appellate matters and may be involved in public policy issues.

 In the course of the clinic, students will develop litigation skills including interviewing clients, case investigation, trial preparation, and presenting evidence and argument in the courtroom.
-Casework, which is supervised by a clinical professor, may involve client interviewing and counseling, legal research and motion drafting, negotiation with prosecuting authorities, and courtroom presentation of the case.
+Casework, which is supervised by clinical faculty, may involve client interviewing and counseling, legal research and motion drafting, negotiation with prosecuting authorities, and courtroom presentation of the case.

 Students are encouraged to take a holistic, interdisciplinary approach to their representation and to develop creative or systemic solutions to the legal problems presented.